zicotjia/Zeggle/README.md

 Track refers to a sequence of NoteBeat.
 It can construct a musicalSequence from the sequence of NoteBeat by translating them into MIDI notes with the corresponding duration to be played by the music player.

 #### MyMusicPlayer
 MyMusicPlayer refer to a music player.
 It consume a track and produce a sound based on the track.
 It will load a soundFont in the bundle to give a standardised soundFont to be used by all devices.
-The sound profile used is currently that of an acoustic guitar.
+The sound profile used is currently that of an classical guitar.
 Its abstracts the process of creating the AUGraph.

 ### Renderer
 Renderer holds all the views in the game.